-This general syllabus becomes effective on June 1, 2021.
+This general syllabus enters into force on 1 January 2024.

-Third-cycle students admitted before June 1, 2021, will complete, as a general rule, their studies according to the older general syllabus.
-If a third-cycle student so requests and it is deemed suitable, the relevant examiner may accept a transfer to the new general syllabus.
-The third-cycle student will then report the transfer to the relevant Dean and attach a copy of an updated individual study plan updated according to the new general syllabus.
+As a general rule, doctoral students admitted before this date complete their studies according to an older study plan.
+If a doctoral student so wishes and it is deemed appropriate, the examiner concerned may approve the transition to a new general syllabus.
+The doctoral student must then notify the relevant dean of the transition and attach a copy of an individual study plan updated according to the new general syllabus.